top of page

 Risk and reward.
 Cost and value.
 Control and surrender.
 A spectrum…

-So, if one end is going under-the-knife and being cut open, then the other end would be sitting in chair and having a meaningful conversation.
+So, if one end is going under-the-knife and being cut open, then the other end would be sitting in a chair and having a meaningful conversation.
 In the healthcare industry there is a term for this type of hands-off therapy.
 It’s called “patient education.”
 And it certainly comes complete with it’s own full set of insurance billable codes.

 Yes, medicine is such an “industry.”
 But in all honesty, there is a true value in just speaking with your patients, listening to their story, instilling hope, and encouraging them in the right direction.